fierce-katie/cmc-pp-scheme-intro/brief.md

 TODO
 ```
 * Other use cases:
-    * excape from infinite loop
+    * escape from infinite loop
     * exceptions
     * reenter "deep" recursion (good for debugging)
-    * coroutines
+    * co-routines
     * stack of continuations => backtracking

 ## Syntax-rules